stephenfairchild/arch-assist/README.md

 # Germinate

 Arch Linux is not hard to install.
-But there are a serious of steps that need completed in succession with precision in order to get a working machine.
+But there are a series of steps that need completed in succession with precision in order to get a working machine.
 This package automates that process and gives a repeatable install.
 Germinate takes care of paritioning the machine, installing the base packages, setting up pacman, the mirrors, user groups, etc.

 ### Download